-We are closely following the advice from the Department for Education and Public Health England and will keep all new students up to date with any impact Covid-related restrictions might have on your experience from February 2021.
+We are closely following the advice from the Department for Education and Public Health England and will keep all new students up to date with any impact Covid-related restrictions might have on your experience in 2021.

-Although it is impossible to predict the status of the pandemic in our next starting dates, the University aims to combine online lectures, seminars and workshops with timetabled teaching and other activities on campus.
+Although it is impossible to predict the status of the pandemic in our next starting dates, the University aims to provide as many on-campus activities as possible, including lectures, seminars, and workshops.

 As a new student, you’ll be able to access our Flying Start transition module before you start your studies and then your bespoke induction programme.

-You'll discover all you need to know about how your course will be taught including both on-campus and online learning.
+You'll discover all you need to know about how your course will be taught.

 Our curriculum remains focused on the diverse needs of all our students as well as the expectations of professional bodies and graduate employers.

-All of our teaching, learning and assessment is designed to support students to achieve their full potential.
+All of our teaching, learning, and assessment are designed to support students to achieve their full potential.

 We are committed to: